-NBA Rumors: LeBron James Only Needs One Of AD, KD, Kawhi & Irving To Win Another Title, Says Kendrick Perkins
+NBA Rumors: LeBron James Only Needs One Of AD, KD, Kawhi, & Irving To Win Another Title, Says Kendrick Perkins

 “Anytime you arguably have the greatest player of all time on your team, in LeBron James, you always have a chance,” Perkins told hosts Skip Bayless and Shannon Sharpe.
 “I put full trust in LeBron James.
 I’ve witnessed it.
 I played with him.
 I watched him carry a team.”

 Kendrick Perkins, who played with the Cleveland Cavaliers for two seasons, is definitely aware what a player of LeBron James’ caliber is capable of doing.
-However, in order to have a strong chance to take home the Larry O’Brien Trophy in the 2019-20 NBA season, Perkins said that the Lakers need to pair James with at least one of Anthony Davis of the New Orleans Pelicans, Kyrie Irving of the Boston Celtics, Kawhi Leonard of the Toronto Raptors, and Kevin Durant of the Golden State Warriors.
+However, in order to have a strong chance to take home the Larry O’Brien Trophy in the 2019-20 NBA season, Perkins said that the Lakers need to pair James with at least one other superstar like Anthony Davis of the New Orleans Pelicans, Kyrie Irving of the Boston Celtics, Kawhi Leonard of the Toronto Raptors, or Kevin Durant of the Golden State Warriors.

 “LeBron is not happy sitting at home right now.
 He moved to LA and wants to a win a championship,” Perkins said, as quoted by Cleveland Plain Dealer.
 “He needs an [Anthony Davis], a Kyrie, maybe a Kawhi, maybe a Durant.
 I didn’t say all of them.
 I just said one.”